cyberbotics/webots-doc/reference/robot.md

 Foot (solid)
 ```

-In this example, no collision is detected between the "Thigh" and the "Leg" solids because they are
+In this example, no collision is detected between the "Thigh" and the "Leg"
-consecutive, e.g., directly joined by the "Knee".
-In the same way no collision detection takes place
+solids because they are consecutive, e.g., directly joined by the "Knee".
+In the
-between the "Leg" and the "Foot" solids because they are also consecutive, e.g., directly joined by
+same way no collision detection takes place between the "Leg" and the "Foot"
+solids because they are also consecutive, e.g., directly joined by the "Ankle".
-the "Ankle".
-However, collisions may be detected between the "Thigh" and the "Foot" solids, because
+However, collisions may be detected between the "Thigh" and the "Foot" solids,
-they are non-consecutive, e.g., they are attached to each other through an intermediate solid ("Leg").
+because they are non-consecutive, e.g., they are attached to each other through
-In such an example, it is probably a good idea to set `minStop` and
+an intermediate solid ("Leg").
+In such an example, it is probably a good idea to
-`maxStop` values for the "Knee" and "Ankle" joints.
+set `minStop` and `maxStop` values for the "Knee" and "Ankle" joints.

-- `showRobotWindow`: defines whether the robot window should be shown at the startup of the controller.
-If yes, the related entry point function of the robot window controller plugin (`wbw_show()`) is called as soon as the controller is initialized.
+- `showRobotWindow`: defines whether the robot window should be shown at the
+startup of the controller.
+If yes, the related entry point function of the robot
-- `robotWindow`: defines the path of the robot window controller plugin used to display the robot window.
-If the `robotWindow` field is empty, the default generic robot window is loaded.
-The search algorithm works as following: Let $(VALUE) be the value of the `robotWindow` field, let $(EXT) be the shared library file extension of the OS (".so", ".dll" or ".dylib"), let $(PREFIX) be the shared library file prefix of the OS ("" on windows and "lib" on other OS), let $(PROJECT) be the current project path, let $(WEBOTS) be the webots installation path, and let $(...) be a recursive search, then the first existing file will be used as absolute path:$(PROJECT)/plugins/robot\_windows/$(VALUE)/$(PREFIX)$(VALUE)$(EXT)$(WEBOTS)/resources/$(...)/plugins/robot\_windows/$(VALUE)/$(PREFIX)$(VALUE)$(EXT)
+window controller plugin (`wbw_show()`) is called as soon as the controller is
+initialized.
+- `robotWindow`: defines the path of the robot window controller plugin used to
+display the robot window.
+If the `robotWindow` field is empty, the default
+generic robot window is loaded.
+The search algorithm works as following: Let
+$(VALUE) be the value of the `robotWindow` field, let $(EXT) be the shared
+library file extension of the OS (".so", ".dll" or ".dylib"), let $(PREFIX) be
+the shared library file prefix of the OS ("" on windows and "lib" on other OS),
+let $(PROJECT) be the current project path, let $(WEBOTS) be the webots
+installation path, and let $(...) be a recursive search, then the first existing
+file will be used as absolute path:
+$(PROJECT)/plugins/robot\_windows/$(VALUE)/$(PREFIX)$(VALUE)$(EXT) $(WEBOTS)/res
+ources/$(...)/plugins/robot\_windows/$(VALUE)/$(PREFIX)$(VALUE)$(EXT)
-- `remoteControl`: defines the path of the remote-control controller plugin used to remote control the real robot.
-The search algorithm is identical to the one used for the robotWindow field, except that the subdirectory of `plugins` is `remote_controls` rather than `robot_windows`.
+- `remoteControl`: defines the path of the remote-control controller plugin used
+to remote control the real robot.
+The search algorithm is identical to the one
+used for the robotWindow field, except that the subdirectory of `plugins` is
+`remote_controls` rather than `robot_windows`.

 ### Synchronous versus Asynchronous controllers